-Andrew is also a door tenant at 12 King’s Bench Walk in London.
+Andrew is a member of the Attorney General’s Regional A Panel of Junior Counsel to the Crown and is a door tenant at 12 King’s Bench Walk in London.

 - Serious traumatic brain injury;

 - Military claims (in particular, defending the Ministry of Defence in Non-Freezing Cold Injury, Noise-Induced Hearing Loss and other EL / PL claims);

 - Multiple orthopaedic and serious spinal injuries;